MasterMedo/aoc/README.md

 **2019**, most fun year so far?
 Maybe because I solved all [intcode puzzles](https://adventofcode.com/2019/day/9) before starting the [mathy one](https://adventofcode.com/2019/day/22)s.

 If you're new to programming; **2020** is your jam.
 Back to the basics year with a bit of number theory.

-> disclaimer ---
-> There's a lot of switching back and forth between python 2 and 3.
+Although I managed to crack the [global leaderboard](https://adventofcode.com/2020/leaderboard/day/22) on the 90th position, my median position was 1391.

+**2021** was fun and games up to day 17, and a tough nut to crack from then on out.
+I managed to get on the leaderboard on days [5](https://adventofcode.com/2021/leaderboard/day/5) and [22](https://adventofcode.com/2021/leaderboard/day/22).
+My median position was 600, on 15 puzzles I was sub 300th.